-Colour coding words into individual sound will help e.g. valuation and when supporting the spelling of the word try ‘spell speaking’ , saying the syllables clearly – e-val-u-a-tion rather than spelling it out as e-v-a-l-u-a-t-i-o-n .
-Using this method is highly effective as it improves the students’ phonological awareness which in turn has huge impact both on reading and spelling.
-(C Hulme, C Bowyer-Crane, J Carrol, FDuff, M Snowling 2012).
+Colour coding words into individual sound will help e.g. evaluation and when supporting the spelling of the word try ‘spell speaking’, saying the syllables clearly – e-val-u-a-tion rather than spelling it out as e-v-a-l-u-a-t-i-o-n .
+Using this method is highly effective as it improves the students’ phonological awareness which, in turn, has a huge impact both on reading and spelling.
+(Hulme, et al. 2012).

 During my research I also asked the students what they did when they did not know the meaning of a word.

-The teachers I surveyed said they supplied definitions, had words displayed in classroom walls and used word searches.
-Again I don’t consider these methods to be nearly explicit enough because they encourage students to be passive learners when they need to be active learners.
-There is a danger, that as teachers, we believe we are teaching literacy however our students are not learning.
+The teachers I surveyed said they supplied definitions, had words displayed on classroom walls and used word searches.
+Again, I don’t consider these methods to be nearly explicit enough because they encourage students to be passive learners when they need to be active learners.
+There is a danger that, as teachers, we believe we are teaching literacy, however, our students are not learning.
 They are not learning the specific skills and methodology to access texts independently.
 If that is the case, we need to evaluate our method of teaching!

 Are vocabulary displays working?